-THE GALLERY CAN BE BORROWED - for free, of course - by schools, churches, families and other communities.
+THE GALLERY CAN BE BORROWED - for free, of

+course - by schools, churches, families and other communities.
 The whole exhibition fits in the back of a car.

-To discuss a visit by the Gallery - or any suggestions - contact the creator and coordinator of Thanksgiving Field Hugh Gibbons at hughgibbons@just1.org.uk.
+To discuss a visit by the Gallery - or any suggestions - contact the creator Hugh Gibbons at hughgibbons@just1.org.uk.